If you would like to have your baby at home, please ask your midwife as soon as you think this may be of interest to you.

 The evidence shows that having a baby at home is a safe option for delivery when you are healthy, well and experiencing a normal “low risk” pregnancy.
 Your Midwife is fully qualified to help you make this assessment.

-This can be the perfect choice for women who would like to give birth at home accompanied by their family and/or friends for support.
-A woman is more likely to feel relaxed and progress well in a familiar environment. research shows that those women who are suitable and then choose to birth at home are less likely to need pain relieving drugs, and less likely to need a caesarean section.
+This can be the perfect choice for those who would like to give birth at home accompanied by their family and/or friends for support.
+You are more likely to feel relaxed and progress well in a familiar environment.
+Research shows that those who are suitable and then choose to birth at home are less likely to need pain relieving drugs, and less likely to need a caesarean section.

-The midwives within the team are all experienced and are able to provide you with the expertise to support you in labour.
+The midwives are able to provide you with the expertise to support you in labour.
 Sometimes it may be necessary to transfer by ambulance into hospital; a common cause for this is requesting an epidural for pain relief, or if any complications develop for you or your baby.
-Your Jubilee Midwife will remain with you in the hospital setting if this was to become neccesary too.
+Your midwife will transfer with you in the ambulance should this be the case.